 Hybrid cars – those that are powered by both electric and internal combustion engines – are treated as petrol/diesel cars under the HMRC rules.
 Because of this, hybrid drivers have to work out their mileage claim using the Advisory Fuel Rate tables for petrol/diesel.

 If you drive 50 miles a day on business, it’s roughly 3,000 miles a quarter.
-If your hybrid car has 2.5 petrol engine alongside the electric battery, then you can claim £510 for your this quarter’s business mileage.
+If your hybrid car has 2.5 petrol engine alongside the electric battery, then you can claim £750 for this quarter’s business mileage.

 - The mileage is 3,000 miles